visualbis/VV-Docs/docs/user-guide/home-page/search-function.md

 *Accessible Reports*

-The “Inaccessible” count shows that all the 6 Reports are not assigned to the respective login user, but they are accessible to other users.
+The "Inaccessible" count shows that all the 6 Reports are not assigned to the respective login user, but they are accessible to other users.
 The logged in user can request access for all these 6 reports (see Figure below).

   <div style={{textAlign: 'center'}}>
     <Zoom>